Treatment Options for OA & RA

 Some recommended options are:

-NSAID stands for nonsteroidal anti-inflammatory drug, a class of pain relievers that come in both prescription and over-the-counter strength.
+NSAID stands for nonsteroidal anti-inflammatory drug, a class of pain relievers that comes in both prescription and over-the-counter strength.
 NSAIDs are used to treat arthritis symptoms including pain and inflammation.

 Learn more about CELEBREX.

 Losing weight can make a difference when it comes to arthritis knee pain.
-In fact, for every pound you lose, you remove about 4 pounds of stress from your knees.
+In fact, if you're overweight, for every pound you lose, you remove about 4 pounds of stress from your knees.
 Following a balanced diet while exercising regularly can help you lose weight and reduce stress on your joints.

 Staying active can help keep your joints flexible, reduce pain, and improve your ability to move.
 Low-impact activities like swimming or water aerobics can be good options because they put less stress on your joints.
 Stretching exercises, strength training, and aerobic exercise may also help to ease arthritis pain.
 However, you should discuss any new routine with your doctor before starting.